German occupation of Estonia during World War II

-The Nazi German authorities exploited occupied Estonia for their war effort and in 1941–1944 murdered tens of thousands of people (including indigenous ethnic Estonians, local Estonian Jews, Estonia's Romani people, Russians, Soviet prisoners of war, Jews from other countries, and others).
+The Nazi German authorities exploited occupied Estonia for their war effort, and in 1941–1944 murdered tens of thousands of people (including indigenous ethnic Estonians, local Estonian Jews, Estonia's Romani people, Russians, Soviet prisoners of war, Jews from other countries, and others).
 For the duration of the occupation, Estonia was incorporated as Generalbezirk Estland, subordinated to the Reichskommissariat Ostland, an administrative subdivision of the German Reich.

 Military occupation

 Nazi Germany invaded the Soviet Union on June 22, 1941.
-Three days later, on June 25, Finland declared herself to once again be in a state of war with the USSR, starting the Continuation War.
-On July 3, Joseph Stalin made his public statement over the radio calling for scorched-earth policy in the areas to be abandoned.
+Three days later, on June 25, Finland declared herself to once again be at war with the USSR, starting the Continuation War.
+On July 3, Joseph Stalin made a public statement over the radio calling for scorched-earth policy in areas to be abandoned.
 Because the northernmost areas of the Baltic states were the last to be reached by the Germans, it was here that the Soviet destruction battalions had their most extreme effects.
-The Estonian forest brothers, numbering about 50,000, inflicted heavy casualties on the remaining Soviets; as many as 4,800 were killed and 14,000 captured.
+The Estonian Forest Brothers, numbering about 50,000, inflicted heavy casualties on the remaining Soviets; as many as 4,800 were killed and 14,000 captured.

-Even though the Germans did not cross the Estonian southern border until July 7–9, Estonian soldiers who had deserted from Soviet units in large numbers, opened fire on the Red Army as early as June 22.
-On that day, a group of forest brothers attacked Soviet trucks on a road in the district of Harju.
-The Soviet 22nd Rifle Corps was the unit that lost most men, as a large group of Estonian soldiers and officers deserted from it.
-Furthermore, border guards of Soviet Estonia were mostly people who had previously worked for independent Estonia, and they also escaped to the forests, becoming one of the best groups of Estonian fighters.
-An Estonian writer Juhan Jaik wrote in 1941: "These days bogs and forests are more populated than farms and fields.
+Even though the Germans did not cross the southern Estonian border until July 7–9, many Estonian deserters from Soviet units opened fire on the Red Army as early as June 22.
+On that day, a group of Forest Brothers attacked Soviet trucks in the district of Harju.
+The Soviet 22nd Rifle Corps lost the most men, as a large group of Estonian soldiers and officers deserted from it.
+Furthermore, the border guards of Soviet Estonia mostly had fought for an independent Estonia, and they also escaped to the forests, becoming some of the best Estonian fighters.
+Estonian writer Juhan Jaik wrote in 1941: "These days bogs and forests are more populated than farms and fields.
 The forests and bogs are our territory while the fields and farms are occupied by the enemy [i.e., the Soviets]".

-The 8th Army (Major General Ljubovtsev), retreated in front of the 2nd corps of the German Army behind the Pärnu River - the Emajõgi River line on July 12.
-As German troops approached Tartu on July 10 and prepared for another battle with the Soviets, they realized that the Estonian partisans were already fighting the Soviet troops.
+The 8th Army (Major General Ljubovtsev), retreated in front of the 2nd corps of the German Army behind the Pärnu River to Emajõgi river line on July 12.
+As German troops approached Tartu on July 10 and prepared for another battle with the Soviets, they realized that Estonian partisans were already fighting the Soviet troops.
 The Wehrmacht stopped its advance and hung back, leaving the Estonians to do the fighting.
 The battle of Tartu lasted two weeks, and destroyed most of the city.
-Under the leadership of Friedrich Kurg, the Estonian partisans drove out the Soviets from Tartu on their own.
+Under the leadership of Friedrich Kurg, the Estonian partisans drove the Soviets from Tartu on their own.
 In the meanwhile, the Soviets had been murdering citizens held in Tartu Prison, killing 192 before the Estonians captured the city.